David Price, Executive Director

 David Bresnahan, Director of Resource Development and Marketing

 David Bresnahan joined Nuestra Comunidad as Director of Resource Development and Marketing in March 2013.
 In this position David oversees organizational fundraising as well as a variety of community outreach and external affairs activities.
 Since 2003, David has worked as a staff member for or consultant to a variety of affordable housing, homelessness, and anti-poverty nonprofits and social enterprises, including as Program Manager for the Beverly Affordable Housing Coalition (now the North Shore CDC) and as Director of Special Projects for UNITY of Greater New Orleans.
 He holds a B.S. in Social Policy and Administration from the London School of Economics and an M.B.A. in nonprofit management from the Heller School for Social Policy and Management at Brandeis University.
-A Boston native, he serves on the vestry (board) of St. Mary’s Episcopal Church in Dorchester’s Uphams Corner neighborhood, near his home.
+A Boston native, he serves as the senior warden (chairperson) of the vestry (board) of St. Mary’s Episcopal Church in Dorchester’s Uphams Corner neighborhood, near his home.

 Monica Dean, Director of Community Organizing and Resident Services